-C3.2 Read and modify given codes, including codes with conditional statements and other control structures, and describe the impact of these changes on the results.
+C3.2 Read and alter existing code, including code that involves conditional statements and other control structures, and describe how changes to the code affect the outcomes

 Skill: Reading Code